jsenv/jsenv-template-pwa/.github/README.md

 ![lighthouse score screenshot](../docs/lighthouse_score.png)

-The application is deployed at https://jsenv-pwa-template.herokuapp.com.
+The application is deployed at https://jsenv.github.io/jsenv-template-pwa/.

 # How to use

 > If you want to create a regular web application without PWA compatibility, use this template and remove files specific to PWA as explained in [PWA compatibility](../docs/pwa_compat/readme.md#PWA-compatibility).

-Create a GitHub repository using this template at https://github.com/jsenv/jsenv-template-pwa/generate.
+- [ ] Create a GitHub repository using this template: https://github.com/jsenv/jsenv-template-pwa/generate
-Then follow checklist below to setup your repository.

 - [ ] Update fields in [package.json](../package.json), especially `"name"`, `"description"`, and `"author"`
 - [ ] Update [README.md](../README.md) and delete `.github/README.md`
 - [ ] Review [LICENSE.txt](./LICENSE.txt) and `"license"` in [package.json](../package.json#L6)